Consultant, Data Science Specialist

-Will is an EHS Consultant with five years of direct experience in the EHS arena.
+Will is an EHS Consultant and Data Science Specialist with over five years of direct experience in the EHS arena.
 He has developed expertise on the comprehensive assessment of practices, processes, systems, and culture related to safety.
-He has a sound theoretical background in safety assessment that can be adapted and targeted to the needs of a particular client.
+He has sound knowledge in safety assessment that can be adapted and targeted to the needs of a particular client.

 Will has taught continuing education classes in human error and accident/incident investigation through Texas A&M University.
-He has presented papers at the annual meetings of the American Fuel and Petrochemical Manufacturers (AFPM) and Mary Kay O’Connor Process Safety Center at Texas A&M University.
+He has presented papers at the annual meetings of American Fuel and Petrochemical Manufacturers (AFPM), Rail-Tec, and Mary Kay O’Connor Process Safety Center at Texas A&M University.
 The topics of these papers have included:

 - Incorporating human factors into accident/incident investigation.

 - Using leading indicator data to construct predictive accident models.